spriha25/spriha.github.io/README.md

 Every other icon/ font has been used with credit in the comments from websites like http://www.woothemes.com/flexslider/ and http://fontawesome.io  etc.

 This work is not commercial.
-And it is still work in progress, the contact form needs to be taken care of.
+And it is still a work in progress.

 ## Setup
 To run this project, click on the link https://spriha25.github.io/